MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/types.md

 | High | Power Automate per flow plan, Power Automate Process plan, Power Automate Hosted Process plan|
 | Unlimited |Pay-as-you-go plan |

-Based on the license of the owner, a flow gets a performance profile which in turn decides the Power Platform request limits of the flow.
+Based on the license of the owner, a flow gets a performance profile, which in turn decides the Power Platform request limits of the flow.
 If there are multiple licenses assigned to the owner, Power Automate picks the highest plan from the list.

 | Performance profile | Limits during [transition period](#transition-period) | Limits after [transition period](#transition-period) |
 | --- | --- | --- |